scottjodoin/scottjodoin-for-flickr/README.md

 export FLICKR_SECRET='YOURFLICKRAPISECRET'
 ```

-Api keys can be found from the [Flickr App Garden](https://www.flickr.com/services/)
+Api keys and secrets can be found from the [Flickr App Garden](https://www.flickr.com/services/)